 - 1981 Social Security & Housing Finance Corporation (SSHFC) was established by an Act of Parliament SSHFC Act 1981

 - 1981 The creation of the Social Security Fund and the Housing Finance and SSHFC was tasked with their administration.
 SSHFC Act 1981

 - 1990 Replacement of the Workman's Compensation Act of 1949 with the Injuries Compensation Act and the establishment of the Injuries Compensation Fund (ICF).
-The SSHFC together with the Department of Labour were tasked with the joint administration of this new Fund.
-The Injuries Compensation Act 1990
+The SSHFC and the Department of Labour were tasked with the joint administration of this new Fund.
+The Injuries Compensation Act of 1990

 - 1996 SSHFC successfully launched a new Social Insurance Scheme for protection against employment injury.